Wake Windows vs Sleep Cues

 We don’t believe any parent should solely rely on just wake windows or sleep cues.

-There are times when you need to try and ignore sleep cues because it puts you completely off routine for the day.
+There are also times when you need to try and ignore sleep cues because it puts you completely off routine for the day.
 For example, sometimes putting them down too early can mean they end up with a lack of sleep over the course of the day or too long until bedtime.
+An example of this is when a baby is ready for their first nap only a little whilst after they wake up!

-In that type of example, it’s best to go more on time and instead distract your baby to give them a second wind and put them down more closely to the scheduled time so that you can keep more on track for the day.
+In that type of example, it’s best to go more on time and instead distract your baby to give them a second wind of energy and put them down more closely to the scheduled time so that you can keep more on track for the day.

 The reason this is important is many babies will refuse extra day naps, even if they are tired so simply adding in another nap isn’t always a feasible option.
+As such, complementing wake windows and sleepy cues from your little one will give you a better daytime routine and a happier, well slept baby.

 ×